James4Ever0/notes/Cats video with lyrics_2.md

 we need feedback. we need this since this is how we try things.

-anything can be hackish, especially for this damn "we media". anything can be popular, from basic bash script to regular expressions, based on how you looking at it.
+anything can be hackish, especially for this damn "we media". anything can be popular, from basic bash script to regular expressions, based on how you looking at it. we shall not feed our audience full of something than another unless we know for sure it is our target.